Overview

 - Navigate to the Documents tab within a request, contract, or supplier profile.

-- Click Upload Document and select a file from your computer.
+- Click Upload Document and either select a file from your computer or choose Import from Google Drive.

 - Once uploaded, the document is automatically linked to the request, contract, or supplier profile where it was added.